mhaugrud/msumcspy/_sources/Dictionaries/TuplesasReturnValues.rst

 Tuples as Return Values
 -----------------------

+A function can only return a single value.
+However, we may want to return multiple values.
+We may want to know some batsman's highest and lowest score, or we want to find the mean and the standard deviation, or we want to know the year, the month, and the day, or, if we're doing some ecological modeling, we may want to know the number of deer and the number of wolves on an island at a given time.

+Since a tuple can hold multiple elements, we can overcome this limitation by using a **tuple** as the return value.

+For example, we could write a function that returns both the area and the circumference of a circle of radius r.
 In the Functions chapter, we saw how to use a tuple as a function's return value.
 We also saw we can unpack the tuple into simple variables.

 .. activecode:: tdg